harishan16/staytion-hub-client/staytion-hub-client/README.md

 **GET /rooms**

-- get the list of rooms available
+Get the list of rooms available

 Response:
 ```